+''' mkpmap -apg globalpmap nphotons -apc causticpmap nphotons octree

+rpict -ap globalpmap bwidth -ap causticpmap bwidth -ab 1 \

+-vf view octree

 '''

-mkpmap -apg globalpmap nphotons -apc causticpmap nphotons \

-octree

-rpict -ap globalpmap bwidth -ap causticpmap bwidth -ab 1 -vf view \

-octree

-'''

-As with RADIANCE CLASSICTM, the -ad, -ar, and -aa parameters may need modification in some cases to improve the rendering quality and accuracy.
-Some parameters are adopted from RADIANCE CLASSICTM with extended semantics in conjunction with photon maps.
+As with RADIANCE CLASSICTM, the -ad, -ar, and -aa parameters may need to be refined in some cases to improve the rendering quality and accuracy.
+Some parameters are adopted from RADIANCE CLASSICTM due to their assumed familiarity to the user, and have similar semantics in the context of photon mapping.
 The rpict photon mapping options are as follows: